EpocDotFr/tetris/README.md

 ### Levels

 You get to the next level every 8 completed lines.
 Tetriminos will fall 100 milliseconds faster for each gained levels (they are initially falling for one block down every 1 second).
+You reach the fastest - inhuman - falling speed starting level 10.

 ## Credits